grapl-security/grapl/README.md

 up manually.
 I haven't spent time splitting the stack up (contributions very welcome).

 Security groups will need to be modified for access to the `historydb` and dgraph clusters.

+In order to run the lambdas within their respective VPCs you may need to open a support request with AWS to reserve extra Elastic IPs (20 has been sufficient for me).